rikkaneko/rikkaneko.github.io/articles/nier_mod.md

 wine ~/Downloads/vc_redist.x86.exe # Use your Download location wine ~/Downloads/vc_redist.x64.exe # Use your Download location
 ```
 3. Exit the shell.
-Then install the `dinput8` verb by,
+Then install the `dinput8` verb by, *(If you use Proton-GE, this setup is not needed)*
 ```bash
 protontricks 524220 dinput8
 ```